Photonico/Computational_Physics_Topics/Quantum Mechanics/README.md

 ## About this repository

-A lecture on Quantum Mechanics including Quantum Optics, Quantum Information, and Quantum Computation with the applications by Julia Language.
+A lecture on Quantum Mechanics including Quantum Optics with the applications by Julia Language.
 This is a long-term plan I want to do.

 ## Reference